-The process for applying for admission to the Master of Science in Nursing Nurse Educator or Generalist programs at Methodist College is as follows:
+The process for applying for admission to the Master of Science in Nursing Nurse Educator program at Methodist College is as follows:

 - 1. Submit a completed graduate program application (www.methodistcol.edu/apply). - 2.
-Pay the non-refundable application fee. - 3.
-Submit official transcripts from all previously attended post-secondary institutions of education. - 4.
+Submit official transcripts from all previously attended post-secondary institutions of education. - 3.
 Provide two letters of reference.
-One should be a personal and the other an academic reference. - 5.
+One should be a personal and the other an academic reference. - 4.
 Submit a copy of a current, unrestricted licensure to practice as a Registered Nurse in Illinois.

 Complete and send all documents to the Office of Admissions admissions@methodistcol.edu.
 All required materials must be received before students will be considered for admission.
-Transcripts should be sent to the Office of Records Management and Registration at Registrar@methodistcol.edu.
+Transcripts should be sent to the Admissions Office at admissions@methodistcol.edu